cjschu17/hcil-20/critsigns.md

 - need to check Dindorf against photography
 - Class 1: are there regularly navigational explanations for repeating signs?
-- Class 2: suggests transmission is "lossy"
+- Class 2: signs lost in transmission?
 - Class 3: did signs drop from *Iliad* in debated passages?